Some Other Place. The Right Place.: Extended plot

 The first chapter goes into the past from Daniel's perspective at his birth.
 He was unwanted and just another mouth to feed.
 With Diana and Day, it is the next day and Diana goes shopping while Day digs.
 He gets put into a hypnotic state to determine what he dug up.
 During this time, both Diana and Day doubt the existence of Daniel.
 Going back to Daniel, his childhood was filled with a sickly mother and a severe father; at one point Daniel tried to avoid punishment by jumping out of a tree.
 Luckily, the tree saved him from falling to his death.

 During Diana and Day's time together, Diana has been recording Daniel's life and keeping a journal.
-As Daniel gets older, he learns about the truth behind babies and gets teased for not having a girlfriend until Hatttie Rose Pearl says that she will be his and brings him candy.
+As Daniel gets older, he learns about the truth behind babies and gets teased for not having a girlfriend until Hattie Rose Pearl says that she will be his and brings him candy.
 Diana realizes the attraction between her and Day, but does not want to be the first to act and actually avoids him.

 Daniel joins the Oatsowers' Club and loses his virginity at age 11 to his cousin Violate.
 Diana makes a list of what she wishes to accomplish with Day, they dance, and Day finally listens to the recordings of Daniel.
 In the next section, the life of Diana and Day and Daniel combines.
 Diana and Day have sex while Daniel attempts to sleep with Hattie.
 At the point where Daniel is about to, Diana puts Day to sleep and has sex with Daniel.
 Later, Diana believes she's fallen in love with Daniel and she does not want to give Day attention.
 With Daniel, his parents actually found him and Hattie together and his mother demands that Daniel be punished.
 In actuality, Daniel's father is proud and only pretends to whoop Daniel.